ibex-team/ibex-lib/doc/intro.rst

 --------------------------------------

 Finally, Ibex proposes various plugins.
 In particular, the IbexSolve and IbexOpt plugins are dedicated to system solving and optimization, and come both with a default black-box solver and global optimizer for immediate usage.
-See the :ref:`IbexOpt documentation <ibex-opt>`.
+See the :ref:`IbexSolve <solver>` and :ref:`IbexOpt <optim>` documentations.